-This course provides an advanced overview of current research and major developmental theories and their application to counseling across the lifespan from birth to death.
-Students will obtain an understanding of: (1) significant developmental changes that occur over time; (2) the situational, environmental, biological, psychological influences and factors that produce change and stability; (3) crisis, disability, psychopathology and optimum development.
-Emphasis will be placed on standard physical, cognitive, emotional, and social development as well as on issues such as diversity and socialization in relation to perceptions of human development.
+This course provides an advanced overview of current research and significant developmental theories and their application to counseling across the lifespan from birth to death.
+Students will obtain an understanding of (1) significant developmental changes that occur over time; (2) the situational, environmental, biological, psychological influences and factors that produce change and stability; (3) crisis, disability, psychopathology, and optimum development.
+Emphasis will be placed on standard physical, cognitive, emotional, and social development and issues such as diversity and socialization concerning perceptions of human development.
 Professional, clinical, legal, and ethical issues will also be addressed.
+Prerequisite: CMGR 500.